Large Language Models are Zero-Shot Rankers for Recommender Systems: Empirical Studies

 \section{Empirical Studies}

-We aim to examine the effect of various configurations, including sequential historical interactions $\mathcal{H}$, candidates $\mathcal{C}$, and template $\mathcal{T}$, and focus on answering two research questions: (a) can LLMs capture user preferences from prompts with user sequential historical interactions $\mathcal{H}$? (b) can LLMs leverage their intrinsic knowledge to rank candidates $\mathcal{C}$ retrieved by different practical strategies?

 \paratitle{Datasets.} The experiments are conducted on two widely-used public datasets for recommender systems: (1) the movie rating dataset \emph{MovieLens-1M}~\cite{harper2015movielens} (in short, \textbf{ML-1M}) where user ratings are regarded as interactions, and (2) one category from the \emph{Amazon Review} dataset~\cite{ni2019justifying} named \textbf{Games} where reviews are regarded as interactions.
 We filter out users and items with fewer than five interactions.
 Then we sort the interactions of each user by timestamp, with the oldest interactions first, to construct the corresponding historical interaction sequences.
 The movie/product titles are used as the descriptive text of an item.

-\paratitle{Evaluation configurations.} Following existing works~\cite{kang2018sasrec,hou2022unisrec,hou2022core}, we apply the leave-one-out strategy for evaluation.
-For each historical interaction sequence, the last item is used as the ground-truth item.
-We adopt the widely used metric NDCG@N to evaluate the ranking results over the given $m$ candidates, where $N \le m$.
+We use item titles in this study for two reasons: (1) to determine if LLMs can make recommendations based on their intrinsic world knowledge with minimal information provided, and (2) to conserve computational resources.
+Exploring how LLMs use more extensive textual features for recommendations will be the focus of our future work.